Rasas

-Rasas (رساس, also spelled Rsas) is a village in southern Syria, administratively part of the al-Suwayda Governorate, located south of al-Suwayda.
-Nearby localities include 'Ira to the southwest, Sahwat Bilata to the east, al-Ruha to the northeast and Umm Walad to the west.
+Rasas (رساس, also spelled Rsas) is a village in southern Syria, administratively part of the Suwayda Governorate, located south of Suwayda.
+Nearby localities include Ira to the southwest, Sahwet Blatah to the east, ar-Raha to the northeast and Umm Walad to the west.
 According to the Syria Central Bureau of Statistics (CBS), Rasas had a population of 3,332 in the 2004 census.
+Its inhabitants are predominantly Druze, with a Sunni Muslim Bedouin minority.